ralphbarendse/raspispotweb/README.md

 # Spotweb Installation Script

-Simple script to install Spotweb on any Debian-based system (including Synology DSM).
+Simple script to install Spotweb on a Debian-based system.
+This script runs through a SSH connection so you do it from the comfort of your personal Unix-machine (Mac, Linux or Windows).

 ## How to use